ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 clicking on the **View selected definition**.

 .. image:: ./Pictures/100000010000024A000002509C35D54A8D72A4C8.png
-   :width: 8.629cm
-   :height: 8.717cm

-When this window is opened from an analysis window, the ‘Number of atoms’ field at the top will be set to the number of atoms that must be selected for the selection to work in the analysis from whose window it was opened.
+When this window is opened from an analysis window, the 'Number of atoms' field at the top will be set to the number of atoms that must be selected for the selection to work in the analysis from whose window it was opened.
 The field will also not be editable.
 Thus, when the New definition button is clicked in :ref:`analysis-angular-correlation`